mwalo254/pizza/README.md

 CSS - For styling the user interface.

-Javascript - For document object manipulation
+Javascript - For document object manipulation.

-Bootstrap - For styling the interface
+Bootstrap - For styling the interface.

 jQuery - To easen use of JavaScript on your website